ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer2/manual.md

 **Wheel Sensitivity**

-- Rough: mouse-wheel sensitivity when `Shift` is not pressed
+- `Rough`: mouse-wheel sensitivity when `Shift` is not pressed
-- Fine: mouse-wheel sensitivity when `Shift` is pressed
+- `Fine`: mouse-wheel sensitivity when `Shift` is pressed
+- `Menu`: mouse-wheel sensitivity when adjust combobox items
-- Reverse: whether to reverse the direction of mouse-wheel when `Shift` is pressed
+- `Reverse`: whether to reverse the direction of mouse-wheel when `Shift` is pressed

 **Drag Sensitivity**

-- Rough: mouse-drag sensitivity when `Shift` is not pressed
+- `Rough`: mouse-drag sensitivity when `Shift` is not pressed
-- Fine: mouse-drag sensitivity when `Shift` is pressed
+- `Fine`: mouse-drag sensitivity when `Shift` is pressed

 **Rotary Slider Style**